← Back to blog

 Experiment 1: Agents declared but didn't close the loop

 Three budget-tier LLM agents (Claude Haiku, GPT-4o-mini, Gemini 2.5 Flash) were given a collaborative procurement task with AGLedger's contract spec as their coordination tool.
-No scripted outcomes — agents chose how and whether to use mandates.
+No scripted outcomes; agents chose how and whether to use records.

-All three agents voluntarily created mandates to declare intent.
-Eight mandates total, all ACH-DATA-v1.
-The protocol was adopted for declaration — agents used it to say “I'm going to do this.”
+All three agents voluntarily created records to declare intent.
+Eight records total, all CUSTOM-DATA-v1.
+The protocol was adopted for declaration; agents used it to say “I'm going to do this.”

 But zero receipts were submitted.
 The lifecycle stopped at ACTIVE.
 No agent naturally closed the loop with evidence submission and settlement.